Kalamazoo KG-14 (1936)

 Bridge Rosewood

-Tuners Original open-back, vintage-style tuners (often Kluson-style or similar period hardware)
+Tuners Original open-back tuners (often Kluson-style or similar period hardware)

 Shipping & Returns